In the realm of the Caribbean, Belize's landmarks are unique in that many are still being discovered.

 The Maya had a strong presence in Belize, and while there are many ruins ready and waiting to be explored, not all that they left behind has been excavated.
 Beyond that, the British presence in the country is also celebrated in a number of landmarks and museums.

-Gulisi Garifuna Museum is a museum near the center of Belize.
+Gulisi Garifuna Museum is a museum in the heart of Belize.
 On November 18, 2004, the Gulisi Garifuna Museum opened to the public, finally offering a place to locals and tourists alike to learn about the Garifuna culture, which is prevalent to this day in the southern Belize town of Dangriga.
 Named for a Garifuna heroine who founded Punta Negra in the Toledo District, this museum is a must for anyone interested in local culture and history.

 |Ambergris Museum||--||0.4 mi.
 East of Central San Pedro|

 |Banquitas House of Culture||(501) 322-0517||0.6 mi.
 East-Northeast of Central Orange Walk|